mark-craig/mjr/README.md

 ./mjr [scene_plaintext] --write
 ~~~~

-The --write flag is used to save the output image as a PNG.
+The --write flag is used to save the output image as a PNG file ('output.png') in the same directory.
 Otherwise, it will simply display in a window.
 If ./mjr is simply called by itself, it will render an arbitrary example scene.

 ## Examples